-Within weeks, I was up to my neck in research papers, learning about respiratory chemistry and its connection with chronic illness.
+Within weeks, I was up to my eyeballs in research papers, learning about respiratory chemistry and its connection with chronic illness.

 Months of research and writing culminated in a book by breathwork expert, Patrick McKeown.
 The Breathing Cure launched as a bestseller.
-It has had amazing feedback from medical doctors, breathing coaches, and from James Nestor, author of the New York Times bestseller, Breath: The New Science of a Lost Art.
+It has had amazing feedback from medical doctors, breathing coaches, lay readers, and from James Nestor, author of the New York Times bestseller, Breath: The New Science of a Lost Art.
 I’m really proud to have helped Patrick get his experience and expertise out to a wider audience.

 But the real journey began many years earlier…

 I’m a trained classical violinist.
 I’ve been playing since I was 5.

 But in 2008, out of the blue, I had a back injury, a slipped disc in my lumbar spine that put me out of action.
 Realising I wouldn’t be picking up the fiddle for a while, I signed up for an intensive postgraduate course at the London School of Journalism.